1. Players must ensure the site is included on our list of approved websites found on the ADR dispute form.

 4. Players may not request assistance more than one year after the conclusion of the Operator's review of the complaint.

-5. eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game results, betting results, application of bonus offers, or account management). eCOGRA will within three weeks of receiving the dispute inform the player and the operator, together with the reason, should eCOGRA decide to decline the dispute on these grounds.
+5. eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game results, betting results, application of bonus offers, or account management) or is currently being investigated by a third party. eCOGRA will within three weeks of receiving the dispute inform the player and the operator, together with the reason, should eCOGRA decide to decline the dispute on these grounds.

 6. Players must submit a concise, clear and to the point summary of the circumstances of their dispute which will allow eCOGRA to provide the best service.
 Superfluous, nonessential, redundant correspondence will only serve to impede progress.